rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 ![user story 1](sprint3pics/pic21.png)

 #### 1. What is the issue?
 This user story had an issue with `Job` object's `ShiftTimes` property's CRUD functionality.
 The `Edit` and `Details` view were throwing errors, and the `Create` view already had a basic layout but it did not have a working create functionality.

 The `Create` view also required a drop down list and moving the `Default` element to the top of the page.

 #### 2. Why is this an issue?
-The `Edit` view was throwing an error because in the `ShiftTimes` controller's `Edit` GET method, the `id` parameter that was being passed was of the wrong data type.
-The `ShiftTime` model used in the Edit view uses an integer data type for its `id`.
-So the method was expecting an integer but instead the parameter was declared as a Guid.
+The `Edit` view was throwing an error because in the `ShiftTimes` controller's `Edit` GET method, the `id` parameter that was declared was of the wrong data type.

+The `ShiftTime` model used in the `Edit` view has an integer data type for its `id` property, but the `Edit` method's parameter was declared as a Guid.

 As a result, `id` always had a value of `null` and would throw an error.
 Besides this view issue, the Edit functionality and its POST method was working perfectly.